Skip to Content

 My Toshiba TV Screen Is Black: Fix The Blank Display Here

-Despite being a reliable brand, many users report that the screen goes black on their Toshiba LCD TV and Toshiba LED smart TVs.
-You can use this guide as a tool to solve the issue with little effort before sending the TV out to a technician for costly repairs.
+Don’t panic; you can use this guide as a tool to solve the issue with little effort before sending the TV out to a technician for costly repairs.

 Why has my Toshiba TV gone black?